GE's Immelt says EU Alstom objections no different than past deals

-WASHINGTON, June 17 General Electric Chief Executive Jeff Immelt said on Wednesday he has not seen any European Union objections to GE's plan to buy Alstom's gas turbines business that are different from those in GE's other European acquisitions in the past decade.
+WASHINGTON General Electric (GE.N) Chief Executive Jeff Immelt said on Wednesday he has not seen any European Union objections to GE's plan to buy Alstom's (ALSO.PA) gas turbines business that are different from those in GE's other European acquisitions in the past decade.

 "We've already talked about that we would be willing to do remedies around intellectual property and things like that, we've already said that," Immelt told reporters following a speech to the Economic Club of Washington.